 4.6 feet by the year 2100 relative to 2000 water levels.
 Further, those scenarios do not account for more intense rainfall expected from climate change in the region, which will exacerbate flooding.
-Moreover, we need to call to attention that sea level is continuing to rise at an increased rate, and we may anticipate the intermediate and higher scenarios depicted below sooner rather than later.

 Historical Sea Level Rise in Portland

 Source: Scientific Assessment of Climate Change and Its Effects in Maine prepared by the Maine Climate Council Scientific and Technical Subcommittee.
 P. Slovinsky, Maine Geological Society Notes: Graph illustrating historical sea level rise in Portland (solid blue line) and scenarios from 2000-2100 with central estimates (50% probability of being met or exceeded) for low-intermediate to high sea level rise scenarios.
 The likely range of 3.0 to 4.6 feet (67% probability of sea level rise falling between these values) for the intermediate scenario is shown as a dashed red arrow and red lines on the right side of the figure.
 Values are presented in tenths of a foot and relate to a year 2000 starting point.
 Scenario data from the U.S. Army Corps of Engineers Sea Level Change Calculator based on sea level rise scenarios developed for the 4th U.S. National Climate Assessment.